+AACSB: Reflective Thinking

+AICPA FN: Research

+Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens

+after the audit.

+Level of Difficulty: 2 Medium

 17. If a taxpayer loses a case at the Circuit Court level, he is granted an automatic appeal hearing with the Supreme Court.